 Anna was probably the older of the two.
 She was a widow more than 10 times longer than she was a wife.
 She had no prospects of marriage or future children.
 Her fate was set.
 In her society, she was a prime candidate for hopelessness.
+She had no family, no one to care for her and lived in a time when social security did not exist.
 But she was full of hope – and not just hope, but hope with action because she daily worshipped, prayed and fasted.
 She was convinced God would send a saviour & saw that child as the hope for the future.

 If life is easy & all our dreams have come true, we don’t need hope.
 But most of us struggle with pains, problems and uncertainty.
 We wonder how to survive today & thrive tomorrow.
 We need a way beyond hopeless.
 We all need hope that anticipates a good thing to come.
 But wishful thinking will never cut it.
 Hope must come from God!
 Because hope without God is merely wishful thinking.
 Dreaming up fantasies is not hope.
 Such wishful thinking is often little more than self-delusion.
 Just because we’re “dreaming of a white Christmas” or “wish for peace” or “want money” doesn’t mean any of it will happen.
 Christian hope comes from God, not fantasy.
 Simeon’s hope came from the Holy Spirit.
 Anna’s hope came from prophecies of the Bible.
 Their hope was based on the person, power & promises of God himself.